CalebAlbers/hashitalks-2022-hcp-packer-demo/README.md

 ### Integration Test

 The `./.github/scripts/e2e_test.sh` script acts as a simple integration testing script.
 It functions by taking in a health check endpoint url (output from Terraform) and tries to connect every 5 seconds up to 25 attempts.
-If the health check endpoint exposed by the web app returns a 200 OK, the script succeeds, otherwise it exists with a failure.
+If the health check endpoint exposed by the web app returns a 200 OK, the script succeeds, otherwise it exits with a failure.
 In practice, replace this with a much more thorough test suite.

 ```bash
 cd ./.github/scripts